franiglesias/golden/README.md

 * Approval testing
 * Golden Master testing
 * Scrubbers for managing non-deterministic data
-* Some customization (snapshot name, snapshots folder and file extension per snapshot)
+* Test basic customization (snapshot name, snapshot folder, and file extension per snapshot)

 For future releases:

-* Ability and API to use custom reporters
+* Ability and API to use custom reporters.
-* Ability and API to use custom normalizers
+* Ability and API to use custom normalizers.
-* Global options that apply to all tests
+* Global options that apply to all tests.

-**Usage advice**: Mostly ready for use, but use it at your own risk until it becomes stable, that will happen when v1.0.0 is released.
-API is pretty stable, but it could change as we are researching options.
-Take into account that we have some deprecated functions that will be removed in v1.0.0.
+* Better scoping of Scrubbers for JSON content, using paths.

+**Usage advice**: Mostly ready for use.
+No public API changes before v1.0.0.
+Only working on documentation fixes and refactoring.

 ### Installation